peterhendrick/steggin/README.md

 If the file was encrypted with GPG prior to steggin, then you will need to use GPG on extractedFile to decrypt it, type:

 gpg [YOUR EXTRACTED FILE]

+Then enter your password for your GPG secret key to decrypt the message.